Chore Routines for Homeschoolers

 *Note: We do have a reward system for this particular chore routine.

-If all children complete their given tasks in a timely manner or worked with me for a full 45 minutes (and all school lessons are complete of course) they get to watch an episode of our current series.
+If all children complete their given tasks in a timely manner or work with me for a full 45 minutes (and all school lessons are complete of course) they get to watch an episode of our current series.

 Right now we are in the middle of Little House on the Prairie and it has been so much fun adding it to our homeschool routine!